Keyshia Cole discography

 Cole's fourth studio album Calling All Hearts was released on December 21, 2010, by Geffen Records.
-The album debuted at number nine on the Billboard 200, with first week sales of 129,000 copies.
+The album debuted at number nine on the US Billboard 200, with first week sales of 129,000 copies.
 Cole's fifth studio album Woman to Woman was released November 19, 2012 through Geffen Records and Interscope Records.
-The album debuted at number ten on the Billboard 200, with first week sales of 96,000 copies.
-The album has sold 246,300 copies in the US as of January 2013.
-Cole's sixth studio album Point of No Return was released in 2014 and became her third album to debut at number one on the Top R&B/Hip-Hop Albums chart, as well as her sixth consecutive album to reach the top ten of the Billboard 200.
+The album debuted at number ten on the US Billboard 200, with first week sales of 96,000 copies.
+Cole's sixth studio album Point of No Return was released in 2014 and became her third album to debut at number one on the US Top R&B/Hip-Hop Albums chart, as well as her sixth consecutive album to reach the top ten of the Billboard 200.
 Following a hiatus and a label shift to Epic Records, her seventh studio album 11:11 Reset was released in October 2017.
-The album spawned two singles "You" and "Incapable", of which both reached the top 20 of the Billboard Hot R&B Songs chart.
+The album spawned two singles "You" and "Incapable", of which both reached the top 20 of the US Billboard Hot R&B Songs chart.